-In case you were worried that the summer might be drying up in terms of great movies and TV shows arriving on demand - you'd be wrong.
+In case you were worried that the summer might have had all the decent releases in terms of great movies and TV shows arriving on demand - you'd be wrong.

-As the sun continues to (sometimes) shine, and cinemas beginning to reopen, there are still a lot of incredible picks for you to watch from the comfort of your own sofa if that's more your style.
+As the sun continues to (sometimes) shine this September, and cinemas beginning to reopen once again, there are still a lot of incredible picks for you to watch from the comfort of your own sofa if that's more your style.
 Here's the best new on demand arrivals for the month ahead.

 NEW ON DEMAND MOVIES